RaiyanK23/SENG438-A2/seng438-a2-team_20.md

 getUpperBound()

 * Test written for when the upper bound is the maximum value of a double (max_value, max_value)
-* Test written for when the upper bound is the minimum value of a double (-max_value, 0)
+* Test written for when the upper bound is the minimum value of a double (-max_value, -max_value)
 * Test written for when the upper bound is positive infinity (+ve_infty, +ve_infty)
-* Test written for when the upper bound is negative infinity (-ve_infty, 0)
+* Test written for when the upper bound is negative infinity (-ve_infty, -ve_infty)
-* Test written for when the upper bound is NaN (NaN, 0)
+* Test written for when the upper bound is NaN (0, NaN)

 getCentralValue()